 The No-Flare Searing Champ: Char-Broil Commercial Stainless/Black 3-Burner Gas Grill

-The Lowe's-exclusive Char-Broil Commercial Stainless/Black 3-Burner Gas Grills have been redesigned for 2015 with a few new features, like upgraded grates and a fuel level gauge.
-Infrared heat is intense, high-temperature radiant heat, but Char-Broil's Commercial grills allow you to dial it back for low and slow roasting as well.
-The cast-iron cooking grates on Char-Broil's Commercial line rest directly on top of stainless steel radiant plates that cover the entire grill area.
+The Lowe's-exclusive Char-Broil Commercial Stainless/Black 3-Burner Gas Grills were redesigned in 2015 with a few new features, like upgraded grates and a fuel-level gauge.
+Infrared heat is intense, high-temperature radiant heat, but Char-Broil's Commercial grills allow you to dial it back for low-and-slow roasting as well.
+The cast iron cooking grates on Char-Broil's Commercial line rest directly on top of stainless steel radiant plates that cover the entire grill area.
 There is almost no exposure to direct flame from the gas burners below, and consequently very little exposure to the convection heat that can dry up moisture in foods, resulting in juicy meats with no flare-ups.
-Click here to learn more about infrared, convection heat, and the thermodynamics of grilling on AmazingRibs.com.
+You can learn more about infrared, convection heat, and the thermodynamics of grilling on AmazingRibs.com.

 Cooking Area: 420 square inches (about 20 burgers)